satellytes/satellytes.com/blog-posts/cloudfront-cache-efficiency.md

 Next, let’s see how we can return `304` if we hit CloudFront and the response hasn't changed since the last request.

-## Return 304 if the object hasn’t changed in CloudFront
+## Return 304 if the object hasn't changed in CloudFront

 CloudFront always returns `200` with the full response body.
 This results in a lot of unnecessary data send between the browser and CloudFront.
 To fix this, we need to set the `ETag` header in our Lambda function.